mayconfmelo/min-article/docs/manual.typ

   "title:", ("string", "content"),
   required: true
 )[
-  The article main title in native language.
+  The article title in the main language.
 ]

 #arg(
   "foreign-title:", ("string", "content")
 )[
-  The article title in a foreign language --- generally a _lingua franca_: a language known and used universally (today it is English).
+  The article title in a foreign language --- generally a _lingua franca_.
 ]

 #arg(